ArturoSbr/aws-ccp-cheat-sheet/main.md

 7. Transit Gateway: Service to connect many VPCs and on-premises data centers through a "hub and spokes" topology (TGW in the center).

 ## Security
+### DDoS Protection
+1. Shield Standard: Free DDoS protection for your websites and applications.
+2. Shield Advanced: Premium DDoS with 24/7 surveillance.
+3. Web Application Firewall (WAF): Filter requests based on rules (e.g., only one request per 10 minutes).

+### Key Management Service (KMS)
+AWS manages the keys and our job is to define who can access them to decrypt encrypted services.
+For example, we can encrypt an RDS database and select users that can access the keys to decrypt it.

+### Hardware Security Modules (HSM)
+AWS provisions hardware for encrypting data and our job is to use it to manage encryption keys.

+### Types of Customer Master Keys (CMK)
+1. Customer Managed CMK: Keys that are created and managed by the user.
+2. CloudHSM Keys: Keys created with an HMS device.
+3. AWS Managed CMK: Keys that are created and managed by AWS on our behalf.
+4. AWS Owned CMK: Keys owned by AWS that we cannot even see.

+### Certificate Manager (ACM)
+Service to deploy SSL/TLS certificates.
+It can be attached to an ALB so that the user can communicate with it via HTTPS.

+### Secrets Manager
+Service to store secret access keys for RDS, Redshift, S3, etc. The secrets can be retrieved from applications (i.e., a python script) or the AWS CLI (that way we don't have to hardcode our keys into the code).

+### Artifact
+Portal where we can access the compliance documentation and agreements.
+For example, we can see the compliance reports made by third-party auditors, such as ISO certifications, PCI reports, etc. These reports are usually accessed to show that your company can adopt AWS without violating any regulations.

+### Macie
+Macie is a fully managed service that scans your data to detect sensitive data.
+When it finds sensitive data

+### GuardDuty
+Automated service that uses ML to discover threats.
+The service looks at your logs (CloudTrail, S3, etc.) to determine if something unusual is going on.
+It can be synced with EventBridge to send SNS notifications when the service finds something suspicious.

+### Inspector
+Run automated security assessments for EC2, ECR and Lambda functions.
+It will report its findings to the AWS Security Hub as well as EventBridge.

+### Config
+Config stores changes in the configuration of your AWS account and services over time (like source control but for configuration settings).